canonical/checkbox/checkbox-ng/docs/manpages/plainbox-run.rst

     This functionality does not allow to interrupt and resume a test job that is already being executed.
 Such job will be restarted from scratch.

-    PlainBox tries to ensure that a single session is consistent and the assumptions that held at the start of the session are maintained at the end.
-To that end, PlainBox will try to ensure that job definitions have not changed between two separate invocations that worked with a single session.
+    Plainbox tries to ensure that a single session is consistent and the assumptions that held at the start of the session are maintained at the end.
+To that end, Plainbox will try to ensure that job definitions have not changed between two separate invocations that worked with a single session.
     If such a situation is detected the session will not be resumed.

     EXPORTING RESULTS
     =================

-    PlainBox offers a way to export the internal state of the session into a more useful format for further processing.
+    Plainbox offers a way to export the internal state of the session into a more useful format for further processing.

     Selecting Exporters